 Windows-based IT shops can expect six security updates next week, Microsoft announced on its TechNet Web site Thursday.

-While full details on the vulnerabilities won't be released until Tuesday, the software giant did
+While full details on the vulnerabilities won't be released until Tuesday, the software giant did confirm that the highest severity rating will be critical and that the updates will require a restart.

 The company will also update its Malicious Software Removal tool on Windows Update (WU), Microsoft Update (MU), Windows Server Update Services (WSUS) and the Download Center.